-The Judges and Solicitor-General scheme has no contributing members but there remain former members receiving pensions.
+The Judges and Solicitor-General scheme and the Parliamentary scheme have no contributing members but there remain former members receiving pensions.
 The Judges and Solicitor-General scheme and the Parliamentary scheme are managed on a fully pay-as-you-go basis.
 The remainder of the schemes are managed on a partially funded basis.
 Contributions from members and funding employers (employers whose employees are paid from money which is not public money) are paid into the Fund and invested.
 For non-funding employers the employer contributions are paid to the Crown.